 Typically, one would hold the pose for 60 seconds and then switch the position of the legs.

 Bridge pose is a minor backbend performed in a reclining position.
 This exercise provides a range of benefits, including lowering stress, fighting fatigue, lessening headaches, and improving conditions such as high blood pressure and sinusitis.

 To do bridge pose, lie face up with the knees bent.
 Position the feet so that the lower legs are perpendicular to the floor.
 With the arms relaxed at the sides, lift the buttocks and lower back toward the ceiling.
 Some people prefer to place a yoga block between the knees during this pose.
 Holding the position for 30 to 60 seconds is ideal.

 Reclining Hero Pose

-To get into reclining hero pose, sit with the knees bent and legs apart so that the buttocks rests on the floor between the calves.
-Slowly lean backwards until the back and neck rest on the floor.
+To get into reclining hero pose, sit with the knees bent and legs apart so that the buttocks rest on the floor between the calves.
+Slowly lean backward until the back and neck rest on the floor.
 The arms can relax palms up at the sides.
 Holding the position for 30 to 60 seconds is sufficient.

-Corpse pose is one of yoga’s best known poses and is often used to end sequences.
+Corpse pose is one of yoga’s best-known poses and is often used to end sequences.
 Corpse pose is basically lying on one’s back with the arms relaxed at the sides.
-It is customary to allow the legs and hips to roll slightly outwards while resting in corpse.
+It is customary to allow the legs and hips to roll slightly outwards while resting in corpse pose.